comp0160/comp0160.github.io/lab4.md

 the notebook not being written by Google — obviously this is true, but you should run it anyway.
 Don't you trust me?

+You can run the notebook as is, but you won't be able to save any changes.
+If you want to do that, you should save a copy of the notebook into your own Google Drive and work on that copy instead.

 The notebook is coded in Python, so if you're familiar with that you should be reasonably at home.
 If not, read through the notebook anyway — there's lots of supporting text, and the code is all written for you, so you